-Comparing our work to previous work such as S.Bahrampour’s et al. work presented at ~\cite{bahrampour2015comparative} and S.Shi et al. work presented at ~\cite{shi2016benchmarking}, we reveal the following findings.
-S.bahrampour et.al based their comparative study on three main aspects including speed, hardware utilization, and extensibility.
-Besides they used three neural network types such as CNNs, AE, and Recurrent LSTM to train MNIST, ImageNet, and IMDB datasets on Caffe, Neon, Tensorflow, Theano and Torch frameworks.
-They used the following hardware specs; Intel Xeon CPU E5-1650 v2 @3.5GHz (with multi-threading), NVIDIA GeForce GTX Titan X/PCI/SSE2, 32GB DDR3 Memory, and a SSD drive to come up with the following results; while training on CPU, Torch performed the best followed by Theano, but Neon had the worst performance, also Theano and Torch are the best in extensibility term, as well as TensorFlow and Theano were very flexible and Caffe was the easiest to find the performance.
+Comparing our work to previous work such as Bahrampour’s et al. work presented at ~\cite{bahrampour2015comparative} and Shi et al. work presented at ~\cite{shi2016benchmarking}, we reveal the following findings.
+Bahrampour et al.~\cite{bahrampour2015comparative} based their comparative study on three main aspects including speed, hardware utilization, and extensibility.
+Besides, they used three NN types: CNN, AE, and LSTM to train MNIST, ImageNet, and IMDB datasets on Caffe, Neon, TensorFlow, Theano and Torch frameworks.
+They used the following hardware specs; Intel Xeon CPU E5-1650 v2 @3.5GHz (with multi-threading), NVIDIA GeForce GTX Titan X/PCI/SSE2, 32GB DDR3 Memory, and a SSD drive to come up with the following results.
+Training on CPU, Torch performed the best followed by Theano while Neon had the worst performance.
+Moreover, Theano and Torch are the best in terms of extensibility, as well as TensorFlow and Theano were very flexible and Caffe was the easiest to find the performance.
 Regarding training datasets on GPU, and for larger convolutional and fully connected networks, Torch was the best followed by Neon.
 For smaller networks Theano was the best.
-For LSTM, Theano results was the best in performance, while TensorFlow performance is not competitive compared to other studied frameworks.
+For LSTM, Theano's results were the best, while TensorFlow's performance was not competitive compared with the other studied frameworks.